-Greenfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Greenfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greenfield are a mix of both white- and blue-collar jobs.
 Overall, Greenfield is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greenfield who work in office and administrative support (17.59%), sales jobs (8.90%), and management occupations (8.74%).
+There are especially a lot of people living in Greenfield who work in office and administrative support (16.53%), management occupations (9.20%), and sales jobs (8.42%).

 Also of interest is that Greenfield has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Greenfield is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Greenfield who are college-educated is somewhat higher than the average US community of 21.84%: 28.06% of adults in Greenfield have at least a bachelor's degree.

+Greenfield is a very ethnically-diverse city.
 The people who call Greenfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenfield residents report their race to be White, followed by Asian.
+Greenfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.16% of the city’s residents.
 Important ancestries of people in Greenfield include Polish, Irish, Italian, and English.

 The most common language spoken in Greenfield is English.
 Other important languages spoken here include Spanish and Hindi.